Porsche Taycan vs Tesla Model S: rivals comparison

 It’s fair to say that the Tesla Model S drastically changed the electric car market when it was launched, as the EVs before it tended to be slow and have limited range.
 The Model S is a sleek, near-silent saloon that has the performance to scare the fastest supercars and the range to make it the car you use for every journey.

 The Porsche Taycan had a lengthy development period to make sure it could live up to the badge on its bonnet, and it’s been worth the wait.
 Initially, only the fastest Turbo and Turbo S models were available; now, there are rear-drive and 4S models, which offer nearly as much performance but for lower prices.
+A new Cross Turismo estate version of the Taycan was unveiled for 2021 and is set to arrive in summer.
+Available in the 4, 4S, Turbo and Turbo S trim levels, it’s a more practical version of the standard model with increased ground clearance, bodywork protection and a more spacious interior.

 Both are highly impressive and futuristic; read on to see which you should buy.
 Once you’re done, check out our guide to the fastest saloon cars.

 The Porsche Taycan was much more expensive than the Tesla Model S when it launched because the Turbo and Turbo S models cost around £116,000 and £139,000 respectively.
-With the introduction of the 4S and the new entry-level model, the Taycan is a lot less; at just over £70,000, the unnamed rear-wheel-drive version is nearly half the price of the flagship model.
+With the introduction of the 4S and the new entry-level model, the Taycan starts at a lot less; at just over £70,000, the unnamed rear-wheel-drive version is nearly half the price of the flagship model.
 Impressively, its starting price essentially matches that of the Porsche Panamera, and you’ll enjoy much cheaper running costs if you buy a Taycan.

 Powertrain and performance